-In the draft – which was obtained by Politico and circulated in early February – Alito writes that Roe “must be overruled” and was “egregiously wrong from the start.”
+In his opinion – which mirrored the leaked draft published by Politico in May – Alito writes that Roe “must be overruled” and was “egregiously wrong from the start.”

 During his Senate confirmation hearings in 2006, Alito was asked about Planned Parenthood v.
 Casey, a 1991 case during his time as a judge of the US Court of Appeals for the Third Circuit in Newark, New Jersey.
 The case struck down a Pennsylvania law that required women seeking abortions to notify their husband and in which he was the only dissenter.
 The ruling was later upheld by the Supreme Court.